ms-sherbert/Otago-lizard-rocks/README.md

 ## Notes on data sets

 There are two data files: (1) lizards detected during the monitoring programme, and (2) the survey-specific covariates and weather notes.
-The lizard detection data can be easily transformed into repeated count data for each lizard species (i.e. as a J x M matrix for J sites and M surveys), e.g. with a pivot table in Excel.
+The lizard detection data can be easily transformed into repeated count data for each lizard species (i.e. as a J x M matrix for J sites and M surveys), e.g. by running the `Data_manipulation.r` R code in this repository or with a pivot table in Excel.

 Survey-specific covariates apply for the pooled survey period within which all 10 rock piles were surveyed.
 Each survey of all rock piles was completed within a maximum of 3 hours.
 The weather covariates did not vary dramatically over the course of each survey period.